The index of centralizers of elements of reductive Lie algebras: Preliminary results

 \begin{rema} (1) For $(x,y)\in\g\times\g$, the dimension of $V_{x,y}$ is at most $\b g$ since $\sum d_i= \b g$.
 Moreover, for all $(x,y)$ in a nonempty open subset of $\g\times \g$, the equality holds~\cite{Bol}.
 Actually, in this note, we do not need this observation.

 (2) By Lemma~\ref{ldi}(ii), if $x$ is regular, then $\g^x$ is contained in $V_{x,y}$ for all $y \in\g$.
 In particular, if so, $\dim [x,V_{x,y}]=\dim V_{x,y}-\rg$. \end{rema}

 The subspaces $V_{x,y}$ were introduced and studied by Bolsinov in~\cite{Bol}, motivated by the maximality of Poisson-commutative families in $\e Sg$.
 These subspaces have been recently exploited in~\cite{PY} and~\cite{CMo}.
 The following results are mostly due to Bosinov,~\cite{Bol}.
 We refer to~\cite{PY} for a more recent account about this topic.
+We present them in a slightly different way:

 \begin{lemma} Let $(x,y)$ be in $\g _{\r}\times {\goth g}$.